 Every homeowner needs to make minor repairs from time to time.
 With just a few proper tools, you can complete a great majority of all maintenance tasks.
 No matter if you look for ways to start working on a DIY project, tips for garage door maintenance – Portland, Nebraska, Michigan, or Colorado – or instructions on how to repair a dishwasher or a leaky faucet, you need to start with a set of reliable tools.

 We’ve compiled a list of the 12 essential tools that every homeowner should have.
-It includes both basic tools like hammers and screwdrivers and more advanced ones, such as power drills, among many others.
-Read on and assemble a toolkit you can rely on!
+It includes both basic tools like hammers and screwdrivers and more advanced power tools, such as power drills, among many others.

 A good tape measure is a must-have for any homeowner.
 It will help you measure distances, furniture, and objects, but it is also handy when hanging picture frames or curtains.
 You can get a simple tape measure for $5, but we recommend getting a more advanced one as it’s going to be more durable.